Internships

 Two ProBAR staff talking on a balcony

-Children’s interns will support attorneys and work on cases involving direct representation of primarily Central American unaccompanied children detained in Office of Refugee Resettlement (ORR) shelters in South Texas.
-Interns may also have the opportunity to work on immigration cases impacting others in the local community.
+Law Student Fellows with the Children’s Team will support attorneys and work on cases involving direct representation of primarily Central American unaccompanied children detained in Office of Refugee Resettlement (ORR) shelters in South Texas.
+Fellows may also have the opportunity to work on immigration cases impacting others in the local community.

-This position is paid, full-time, and 10 weeks in duration, with flexible start and end dates.
-Proficiency in Spanish is required, as is being enrolled in (or a graduate of) a Juris Doctor or LL.M. program.
+This position is paid, full-time, and 10 weeks in duration.
+Proficiency in Spanish is required, as is being enrolled in (or a graduate of) a JD or LL.M. program at an ABA-accredited law school.
 Applicants should have excellent communication skills; experience working with children is a plus.

 You may apply and find more information on this position on our job portal!